MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 - MET150
 - MOE150
 ms.assetid: 77ff780d-ab19-4553-adea-09cb65ad0f1f
-description: "Get an overview of how your organization is adopting Office 365 services to communicate and collaborate."
+description: "Get an overview of how your organization is adopting Microsoft 365 services to communicate and collaborate."
 ---

 # Microsoft 365 usage analytics
 ---
-Microsoft 365 usage analytics is also available for Office 365 US Government Community.
+Microsoft 365 usage analytics is also available for Microsoft 365 US Government Community.

 ## Overview of Microsoft 365 usage analytics

-Use Microsoft 365 usage analytics within Power BI to gain insights on how your organization is adopting the various services within Office 365 to communicate and collaborate.
-You can visualize and analyze Office 365 usage data, create custom reports and share the insights within your organization and gain insights into how specific regions or departments are utilizing Office 365.
+Use Microsoft 365 usage analytics within Power BI to gain insights on how your organization is adopting the various services within Microsoft 365 to communicate and collaborate.
+You can visualize and analyze Microsoft 365 usage data, create custom reports and share the insights within your organization and gain insights into how specific regions or departments are utilizing Microsoft 365.

 Microsoft 365 usage analytics is a template app that gives you access to a pre-built dashboard that provides a cross-product view of the last 12 months and contains a number of pre-built reports.
 Each report provides you with specific usage insights.
 User specific information is available for the last full calendar month.